 Christina, Des and myself attended the Green Man Festival 2015, held at Glanusk Estate, Powys, Wales.

-Christina, Des and myself have been to the festival every year since 2011, and since last year, have stayed for seven days as a Green Man Settler.
+We’ve been to the festival every year since 2011, and since 2013, have stayed for seven days as Green Man Settlers.

 We pitched our tents on Monday 17 August 2015, followed by our first visit to the nearby extended Settlers Bar, to sample the Growler bitter along with the new Guzzler cider, both specially brewed for the festival.

 Before the start of the actual festival, we enjoyed the new entertainment laid on for settlers, and also visited nearby Crickhowell, making sure we went to both the Bridge End Inn beer garden adjacent to the River Usk and the Britannia Inn.

 On the first night of the festival proper, Thursday 20 August 2015, we saw the effective Leftfield on the Far Out stage.